Arizona grants $14,000 worth of scholarships to students of Arizona colleges and community colleges. Contact Arizona Section Staff

-One scholarship for children of CTAWWA Member.
-Second scholarship for up to $2,000 to a CTAWWA Student member.
-And thanks to the generosity of the Associates Committee and especially the Section Enhancers, applications are now being accepted for the CTAWWA Associates Committee Scholarship Programs for CTAWWA members or their children/dependents who have not previously been awarded a CTAWWA scholarship.
-High School seniors and students currently enrolled in an education program beyond the secondary level in a 2-year, 4-year or graduate program are eligible.
+Thanks to the generosity of the Associates Committee and especially the Section Enhancers, applications are now being accepted for the CTAWWA Associates Committee Scholarship Programs for CTAWWA members or their children/dependents, who have not previously been awarded a CTAWWA scholarship.
+High School seniors and students currently enrolled in an education program beyond the secondary level in a 2 year, 4 year or graduate program are eligible.
 Student members of CTAWWA are also eligible.
-Application deadline is Friday, March 13, 2015.
+Application deadline is Friday, March 17, 2017.

 Each year, the Roy W. Likins Scholarship Committee

 awards a minimum of $2,000 to a maximum of $10,000 in scholarships.
 The scholarships are distributed in $1,000 or $2,000 increments to deserving Florida students, either in undergraduate or graduate school.

 - The Georgia Section American Water Works Association awards two $1,500 non-renewable scholarships annually to members of GAWWA or their children.
 These scholarships are designated as follows: One scholarship will be awarded for studies at a four-year college or university and one scholarship will be awarded exclusively for studies at a vocational, technical or trade school.